Taco Town

 Tacos Tierra Caliente

-One of the most well-known trucks in the city, Tierra Caliente has been feeding Montrose residents and passersby for almost 20 years from its spot across the street from West Alabama Ice House.
-You can't go wrong with whichever choice of meat you choose for your taco, and be sure to eat it a picnic table at the ice house with an ice-cold beer.
+One of the most well-known trucks in the city, Tierra Caliente has been feeding Montrose residents and passersby for nearly 20 years from its spot across the street from West Alabama Ice House.
+Whatever meat you choose, you can't go wrong.
+Eat your order at one of the picnic tables at the ice house with an ice-cold beer.
+It's practically a rite of passage.

 Tacos Tierra Caliente also has a location off North Durham Drive.